-At issue are family separation allowance and imminent-danger pay Currently, eligible troops all over the world get temporarily higher levels of these deployment pays because of a law passed by Congress in April at the height of the Iraq war.
-Lawmakers increased monthly family-separation allowance - which goes to those separated from their fumihes at least 30 days - from \$100 to \$250, and boosted monthly imminent-danger pay - which goes to all who serve in designated danger zones - from \$150 to \$225.
-Lawmakers set the temporary increases to expire Sept.
-30, but the alow progress of the Iraq campaign has meant troops likely will remain under fire long past that date and Senate Armed Services committees proposing that both pays be restored to prewar levels, in part because the temporary hikes would cost more than \$500 million Der Vest.
+At issue are family separation Der vest. allowance and imminent-danger The usue quickly caught the pay Currently, eligible troops all public's attention.
+Troops and over the world get temporarily families, citing Air Force Times higher levels of these deployment stories and editorials, started to pays because of a law passed by complain about possible gay cust.
+Congress in April at the height of Democratic presidential conthe Iraq war.
+Lawmakers intenders began hashing the plan, creased monthly family-separawhich led to Chu's news confee tion allowance - which goes to those separated from their fami-20.02 Chu maid no one in Into or Afghanistan would see a pay cut hes at least 30 days - from \$100 to \$250, and boosted monthly im-Instead, the Pentagon wants to use alternatives to accurately tarminent-danger pay - which goas to all who serve in designated get more pay only to those in the danger zones - from \$150 to combet zone - the intent of Congress when it raised the pays in \$225.
+Lawmakers set the tempsmany increases to expire Sept.
+30, the first place, he said. but the alow progress of the Iraq.
+Family-separation allowance campaign has meant troops likely goes to tens of thousands of people will remain under fire long past worldwide who are spanding a manth or more eway from home bet deployments.
+Danger pay also goes to many locations, such as Bonnis and Kosovo, where troops face a relatively low threat compured to those being attacked daily in and around Baghdad, (mg